 Many retired sports stars leave their sport with great mates and fond memories of their success.

-None more so than Australian marathon runner Robert de Castella, affectionately known as “Deeks”.
+None more so than Australian marathon runner Robert de Castella, affectionately known as “Deek”.

-It was the second last day of the 1982 Commonwealth Games – as Friday morning commuters made their way to work, Deeks rose for business of a different kind.
+It was the second last day of the 1982 Commonwealth Games – as Friday morning commuters made their way to work, Deek rose for business of a different kind.

-In a thrilling showdown that would delight any sports fan, Deeks closed a 250m gap between himself and Tanzanian runner Juma Ikangaa with just 5km to go, to win gold for Australia.
+In a thrilling showdown that would delight any sports fan, Deek closed a 250 metre gap between himself and Tanzanian runner Juma Ikangaa with just five kilometres to go, to win gold for Australia.

 Part one of Robert de Castello’s interview released tomorrow.